Azure/multimodal-ai-llm-processing-accelerator/README.md

 ### FAQ

+**How can I get started with a solution for my own use case?**

+The demo piipelines are examples and require customization in order to have them work accurately in production.
+The best strategy to get started is to clone one of the existing demo pipelines and modify them for your own purpose.
+The following steps are recommended:

+1. Clone the repository and walk through the local & cloud deployment instructions.
+Deploy the application to Azure and then test out some of the demo pipelines to understand how they work.
+1. Walk through the code for the pipelines that are the most similar to what you would like to build, or which have the different components that you want to use.
+    - For example, if you want to build a document extraction pipeline, start with the pipelines that use Azure Document Intelligence.
+    - If you want to then combine this with AI Speech or with a different kind of trigger, look through the other pipelines for examples of those.
+    - Once familiar with the example pipelines, you should be able to see how you can plug different pipeline components together by into an end-to-end solution.
+1. Clone the python blueprint file (e.g. `function_app/bp_<pipeline_name>.py`) that is most similar to your ideal use case, renaming it and using it as a base to start with.
+1. Review and modify the different parts of the pipeline.
+The common things are:
+    1. The AI/LLM components that are used and their configurations.
+    1. The Azure Function route and required input/output schemas and validation logic.
+    1. The Pydantic classes and definitions that define the schema of the LLM's response and the response to be returned from the API.
+        - The repo includes a useful Pydantic base model (LLMRawResponseModel) that makes it easy to print out the JSON schema in a prompt-friendly way, and it is suggested to use this model to define your schema so that you can easily provide it to your model and then validate the LLM's responses.
+        - By default, these include a lot of additional information from each step of the pipeline, but you may want to remove, modify or add new fields.
+    1. The LLM system prompt(s), which contain instructions on how the LLM should complete the task.
+        - All prompt examples in this repo are very basic and it is recommended to spend time crafting detailed instructions for the LLM and including some few-shot examples.
+        - These should be in addition to the JSON schema definition - if you use the JSON schema alone, expect that the model will make a number of mistakes (you can see this occur in some of the example pipelines).
+    1. The post-processing validation logic.
+This is how you automatically determine when to trust the outputs and when to escalate to human review.
+1. Once you have started making progress on the core processing pipeline, you may want to modify the demo web app (`demo_app/`) so that you can easily test the endpoint end-to-end.
+    - The Gradio app has a tab built for each of the Function app pipelines, and you should start with the code built for the base of your new function app pipeline.
+    - If you need different data inputs or a different request schema (e.g. switching from sending a single file to a file with other JSON parameters), check out each of the other pipelines.
+These will help you determine how to build the front-end and API request logic so that things work end-to-end.
+    - Once you have these working together, you can easily iterate and test your pipelines quickly with the demo web app via the UI.
+1. When your pipeline is working end-to-end, it's time to think about testing & evaluating the accuracy and reliability of your solution.
+    - It is critical with any AI system to ensure that the pipeline is evaluated on a representative sample of validation data.
+    - Without this, it is impossible to know how accurate the solution is, or whether the solution fails under specific circumstances.
+This is often the time-consuming step of building and deployment an AI solution, but is also the most important.
+    - While more tools to help simplify this process are coming soon, you should take a look at the [evaluation tools within Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/evaluate-generative-ai-app).
+1. Finally, its time to deploy your custom application to Azure.
+    - Review and modify the infrastructure templates and parameters to ensure the solution is deployed to your requirements
+    - Setup automated CI/CD deployment pipelines using Github Actions or Azure DevOps (base templates are coming to the repo soon).

 **Does this repo use or support Langchain/Llamaindex/Framework X?**

-- There are many different frameworks available for LLM/Generative AI applications, each offering different features, integrations, and production suitability.
+There are many different frameworks available for LLM/Generative AI applications, each offering different features, integrations, and production suitability.
 This accelerator uses some existing components from [Haystack](https://haystack.deepset.ai/overview/intro), but it is framework agnostic and you can use any or all frameworks for your pipelines.
 This allows you to take advantage of the solution architecture and many of the helper functions while still having full control over how you build your pipeline logic.

 **What about a custom UI?**

-- The majority of applications built using this accelerator will be integrated into existing software platforms such as those use in call centres, customer support, case management, ERP platforms and more.
+The majority of applications built using this accelerator will be integrated into existing software platforms such as those use in call centres, customer support, case management, ERP platforms and more.
 Integrating with these platforms typically requires an API call or an event-driven database/blob trigger so that any processing done by this accelerator can seamlessly integrate with any existing workflows and processes (e.g. to trigger escalations, human reviews, automated emails and more).

-- While a demo application is included in this repository for testing your pipelines, the accelerator is built to prioritise integrations with other software platforms.
+While a demo application is included in this repository for testing your pipelines, the accelerator is built to prioritise integrations with other software platforms.
 If you would like a more advanced UI, you can either build your own and have it call the Azure Function that is deployed by this accelerator, or look at other accelerators that may offer more narrow and specialized solutions for specific use cases or types of data.

 **Can I use existing Azure resources?**

-- Yes - you'll need to modify the Bicep templates to refer to existing resources instead of creating new ones.
+Yes - you'll need to modify the Bicep templates to refer to existing resources instead of creating new ones.
 See [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/existing-resource) for more info.

 **How can I integrate with other triggers?**